-MSDS on File Product Name Manufacturer Location and Container Type
+MSDS on File Product Name Manufacturer Location and Container Type riic 1 Toutet Name Manufacturer Container Type

 HEALTH AND SAFETY PLAN DISTRIBUTION TO SUBCONTRACTOR

 Project Name: Project Location:

 A copy of the CAPE Health and Safety Plan for the site is being provided to subcontractors who may be affected by activities covered under the scope of this plan.
 Distribution of the Health and Safety Plan to subcontractor firms and their designated contact person is with the understanding that subcontractor personnel involved in this project will review this document, abide by its provisions, and comply with OSHA and other applicable health and safety rules and regulations for work onsite.